 The Foundation entered the Prime lease of the MWR facilities with the DOM on March 28, 2023, on behalf of the Adjutant General of Arkansas.
-The MWR facilities are to be used to carry on the business of a military exchange, canteen, restaurant, and barbershop for the sole purpose of supporting military members, retirees, and their families.
-The Prime lease is a triple net 90-year lease for \$1 annually paid on or before January 15.
-The Prime lease cannot be terminated by either party before April 1, 2048, unless both parties agree.
-After April 1, 2048, either party may terminate the lease by providing 30-days written notice.
+The MWR facilities are to be used to carry on the business of a military exchange, canteen, restaurant, and barbershop to support military members, retirees, and their families.
+The Prime lease is a triple net 90-year lease for \$1 annually, paid on or before January 15.
+Either party cannot terminate the Prime lease before April 1, 2048, unless both parties agree.
+After April 1, 2048, either party may terminate the lease by providing a 30-day written notice.

 The Foundation sublet the Prime lease facilities to MWR on March 28, 2023.
 The MWR lease is a triple net non-cancelable 90-year lease with a base rent of \$74,000 for the calendar year 2023 and \$200,000 per year paid in four equal quarterly installments thereafter.
 The base rent shall be increased annually by a percentage equal to the Consumer Price Index.
-The lessee is required to maintain property casualty insurance to repair or replace damage to the facility and commercial general liability coverage.
-The MWR lease allows the lessee, with written consent, to sublease MWR facilities for the sole purpose of providing goods and services to military members, retirees, and their families consistent with the Prime lease.
-Future lease payments from MWR to the Foundation are as follows: 2024 - \$174,000; 2025 - \$200,000; 2026 - \$200,000; 2027 - \$200,000, 2028 - 2029 - \$200,000; and \$17,000,000 thereafter.
+The lessee must maintain property casualty insurance to repair or replace damage to the facility and commercial general liability coverage.
+With written consent, the MWR lease allows the lessee to sublease MWR facilities for the sole purpose of providing goods and services to military members, retirees, and their families consistent with the Prime lease.
+In September 2023, the Board of Directors approved reducing the calendar year 2024 lease payments to \$100,000.
+For the calendar year 2025, the lease payments would resume the original annual requirement.
+Future lease payments from MWR to the Foundation are as follows: 2025 - \$150,000; 2026 - \$200,000; 2027 - \$200,000, 2028 - \$200,000; 2029 - \$200,000; and \$17.000.000 thereafter.